CaptainCrowbar/rs-sci/docs/statistics.md

 ```

 Return the skewness (third standard moment) and kurtosis (Pearson's modified
 fourth moment) of the sample.
-Behaviour is undefined for both functions if
-`n<2`.
+All of these will return zero if `n<2`.

 ```c++
 T Statistics::r() const noexcept;
 ```

 Returns the Pearson coefficient of correlation.
-Behaviour is undefined if
+This will return zero if
 `n<1`.

 ```c++